andykent/creek/README.md

 * words - this pushes each word to the aggregator using the current timestamp
 * json - expects line separated JSON objects
 * chunked - this is a generic parser which can chunk a stream based on any string or regex
+* zeromq - allows subscription to a zeromq channel rather than input on stdin.

 Currently all the parsers expect utf8 or a subset thereof.